 The Transform tool can affect the Position, Scale, Rotation, and Skew parameters, but not the Pivot parameter.
-The Rotation tool only affects the Rotation and Pivot parameters.

 There are two different options you can use when you want to flip your element.

 The Flip Horizontal and Flip Vertical options let you flip a drawing layer along the Camera view's horizontal and vertical axis.